NelsonTooMighty/Beat.Box/README.md

     - [BB-55]Created A Method in controller to Display all the songs for a request artist on the Artist Frame.
         - Commit [e22b4c5](https://bitbucket.org/cs3398-s22-romulans/%7Bbb8e6ef5-13af-4669-bce3-8c34a9c649fd%7D/commits/843a1a9b30ef2371143618f17180e4d520cd24f4)

-  - Acknowledgements:

   - Summary of Work Done:
     - I worked on Both PLaylist and Arist Frame that used the controller to access the database and display the desired content of songs or artist songs based on the users input.
     -    By doing this we are ensuring evey class is performing a specific task.
-    - I also created functions for the controller and DatabaseQuery that Frames will use to display the different contents of the database.
+    - I also created functions for the controller and DatabaseQuery that Frames will be used to display the different contents of the database.
     -     The function displayArtistContents in controller takes in the users input that uses all other functions to gather all songs related to that artist in the database.

   - Status:
-    - The Frame have the ability to access/connect with the database.
-There will need to have a basic database for the Frames to use to see if it connects with the database completely.
-As of right now both frames build.
-    - The functions ---need to finish
+    - As of right now both frames build and display.
+When the the userinput is processed it displaylist playlist not found.
+That is due to not having a database with any info.
+If anything else inserted that is not an interger on the playlist page it will show an error to reenter requested playlist.
+    - All methods I made are functioning, one of them is specifically working with the GUI to display the the songs of the artist given from the userinput.

   - Issues/ Needed Fixes:
-    - There could be a possibile disscusion on if all the Frames/GUIs
+    - There could be a possibile disscusion on if all the Frames/GUIs should have its own controller.
+As of right now there is only one controller between the artist and playlist frame and the controller class is already doing multiple tasks that are very similar.
+    -      All the controllers could be a basic interface because they display the contents based off the users input, but differ in the information its displaying ex: arist, songs, playlist etc.

   - Sprint 3 Expectations:
-      - For the next sprint I for the GUIs to follow
+      - For the next sprint All frames should be able to access and perform all the methods that allows the user to recieve information based on their input.
+      - Want to create a button on every frame that could lead you to another frame based on what the user is wanting too access.
+      - testcase for all the Frames to insure the database is being accessed and displaying desired content correctly.
 ### Template (Name goes here)

   - Work Done: